CO-OP-COmputer-OPerations/Game/README.md

 •Exemplary coding etiquette showing good indenting, consistent block bracing style, data type and class naming conventions and appropriate use of comments<br/>
 •At least one text-basedmenu<br/>
 •User (player)input<br/>
-•Appropriate selection of and use ofvariables<br/>
+•Appropriate selection of and use of variables<br/>
-•Selection statements including switch, if, else if and nestedif<br/>
+•Selection statements including switch, if, else if and nested if<br/>
 •Iteration with the appropriate type ofloops<br/>
-•Use of randomnumbers<br/>
+•Use of random numbers<br/>
 •Arrays<br/>
 •Functions<br/>
 •Classes and methods